This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

-The picnic shelter overlooks Blue Heron Lake, which is home to beaver, geese and many other types of wildlife.
+The picnic shelter overlooks the Blue Heron Millpond, which is home to beaver, geese and many other types of wildlife.
 This mostly level area is sunny and provides two accessible parking spaces adjacent to the shelter's pathway.
 Nearby are accessible vault toilets.
 The shelter accommodates 72 people and may be reserved.

 Boat Launch Area

 The two-lane boat ramp has a slope of 9.6% and is of concrete.
 The mostly level asphalt parking lot has one accessible parking space near an accessible vault toilet.
 The pathway to the toilet contains a slope of 9% for 5 feet.

 Scenic Blue Heron Trail is one-half mile long and runs from the visitor center to the campground past the Spring Pond.
 It has a base of packed gravel fines.
 This trail is considered accessible.